 Medication may be required to support the patient's heart or blood pressure.
-Drugs that support the heart or blood pressure are a form of life-support and include drugs that are classified as "inotropes", "vasopressors" or "vasodilators".
+Drugs that support the heart or blood pressure are a form of life-support and include drugs that are classified as "inotropes" or "vasopressors".
 These medications are usually given by continuous infusion.
 Without these medications, the organs of the body may not receive enough blood and oxygen.
-These medications are usually given with the hope that the patient will improve from their critical illness, since there are no versions of these drugs that are suitable for long-term use.
+These medications are usually given with the hope that the patient will improve from their illness, since there are no versions of these drugs for long-term use.
+These drugs do not cure the disease.
 Some patients do not tolerate these medications (for example, their heart rate may become too high) and other patients do not respond as expected.